From the province of Lower Saxony to Berlin

 A career takes its course

-After successfully completing his banking training, Goldschmidt moved to Berlin in 1907, where he worked as an authorised signatory.
+After successfully completing his banking training, Goldschmidt moves to Berlin in 1907, where he works as an authorised signatory.

-In 1910, Goldschmidt became co-owner of the newly founded banking house Schwarz, Goldschmidt & Co.
+In 1910, Goldschmidt becomes co-owner of the newly founded banking house Schwarz, Goldschmidt & Co.
 This is the beginning of a brilliant career.

 Family and stroke of fate